ultimathul3/hackathon-vk-bot/readme.md

 ## Usage

-Create `.env` file in the root of project with the following content :
+Create `.env` file in the root of project with the following content:

 ```shell
 API_SERVER_URL=YOURSERVERURL